-City University of Seattle’s Undergraduate Certificate is designed specifically for students interested in expanding their career opportunities in the field of accounting.
-The certificate is ideal if you’re a student with a degree in another area, but career aspirations in accounting.
-It’s designed to provide the courses needed to enter the job market as an accounting professional, as well as provide a firm foundation for several certification exams.
+City University of Seattle’s Undergraduate Certificate in Accounting is ideal if you have a degree in another area, but career aspirations in accounting.
+It’s designed to provide the education needed to enter the job market as an accounting professional, as well as provide a firm foundation for several certification exams.

 *As of July 1, 2011, the US Department of Education requires colleges to disclose specific information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
 City University offers a number of undergraduate and graduate certificates that lead to gainful employment.
 Information for each certificate program for the latest reporting year is available here.